What is an Access Control Policy?

 The types of data protected may also require you to consider any applicable laws and regulations.
 For example, storing private and confidential customer information will be subject to government policies.

-Your organization may need to have specific protocols for managing things like; termination of employment, using mobile devices, or interconnectivity and access granted to service providers.
+Your organization may need to have specific protocols for managing things like; termination of employment, using mobile devices, Cybersecurity and Ai Concerns, interconnectivity, or access granted to service providers.

 It's important to think about all these aspects to create a complete framework of rules and procedures to keep your business data safe.